gagla/moviesApp/README.md

 Run `ng build` to build the simple Angular 7 frontend.
 The build artifacts will be stored in the `dist/` directory.

 MOVIES:
-After submitting title of the movie the whole movie object with details fetched from http://www.omdbapi.com/ is saved in database and added to displayed movie list.
+After submitting movie title the whole movie object with details fetched from http://www.omdbapi.com/ is saved in database and added to displayed movie list.

 COMMENTS